luizparente/logistic-regression/src/optimized_sampling/README.md

 The paper provides theoretical guarantees for how well the sampled data approximates the full dataset’s Logistic Regression model.
 This involves complex mathematical analysis to bound the error in terms of approximation.

 Our implementation does not include these guarantees.
-While it is expected to work well in practice, wedo not have formal error bounds for the approximation quality.
+While it is expected to work well in practice, we do not have formal error bounds for the approximation quality in this implementation.

 ### Computation of Leverage Scores

 The paper suggests using leverage scores to form a **probability distribution** that is then used to sample rows.
 The approximation is based on a **sketching matrix** and further optimizations.

-Our implementation computes leverage scores in the same way, but does not take into account additional optimizations such as **oblivious sketching**, which the paper might use for better efficiency.
+Our implementation computes leverage scores in the same way, but does not take into account additional optimizations the paper might use for better efficiency.

 ### Simplification Advantages